 Collaboration centers their practice and manifests in hexagonal frames and friendship bracelets.
 Using softwares like Blender through which users can share rendered objects, Wickerham & Lomax layer several files to achieve dense, maximalist digital paintings.
 A sincere sentimentality soaks their work, as they engage their community and cultivate an intimacy of private language.
 With Domestic QT and The Spatial Anomalies, an index translates enduring, time-stamped symbols that introduce preceding spaces of dialogue.
 Through communication, one can access expired spaces, and contextualize the present.

-Installation from Wickerham & Lomax: Selection at Gillespie Gallery of Art, George Mason University 2019
+Wickerham & Lomax: Selection, Gillespie Gallery of Art, George Mason University, Fairfax VA 2019

-Installation from Local Atonement: A Nutshell Study of Unexplained Death at American Medium, Brooklyn 2016
+Local Atonement: A Nutshell Study of Unexplained Death, American Medium, Brooklyn 2016